shinespark/docker-compose-rails/README.md

-# docker-compose-rails
+# rails-starter-with-docker-compose

 ## What's this?

-docker-compose-rails is a starter for rails with docker-compose.
+rails-starter-with-docker-compose is a starter for rails with docker-compose.

 1. Fork this repository
 1. Rename your repository